golangci/golangci-lint-action/README.md

 (optional)

-Working directory, useful for monorepos.
+The golangci-lint working directory, useful for monorepos.
+The default is the project root.

 <details>
 <summary>Example</summary>